 - 12-step meetings – Attending meetings such as Alcoholics Anonymous or Narcotics Anonymous can be a great way to meet others on their recovery journey and going through a similar experience.

-- Join a club – Whether you attend a yoga class, participate in painting lessons, or connect with a basketball team, joining a club that you enjoy will enable you to meet people who will positively influence you during recovery.
+- Join a club – Whether you attend a class, participate in painting lessons, or connect with a basketball team, joining a club that you enjoy will enable you to meet people who will positively influence you during recovery.
 Additionally, joining a club will help you de-stress and expand your social network.
 Bear in mind, though, that the people you meet at a class may not necessarily be on a sober path, so seek out social events that are alcohol and drug-free.

 - Community involvement – Volunteering in the community can be a great way to meet people who will positively influence your life during your recovery.
 Volunteering will also enable you to help others, which will leave you feeling empowered.